Wayflyer

-Wayflyer is an Irish non-bank lender and inventory finance company which was founded in 2019 in Dublin, Ireland with a focus on consumer brands.
-It provides finance through invoice discounting and factoring with a focus on revenue-based financing.
-The company lends mainly to e-commerce and technology based companies which generate income from advertising and non-recurring revenue streams.
+Wayflyer is an Irish financial technology company that provides financing to small and medium-sized businesses.
+It was founded in 2019 in Dublin, Ireland by Aidan Corbett and Jack Pierse and since then has deployed $7 billion to 7,000 brands in the US, Canada, UK, Ireland, Spain, Germany, Belgium, the Netherlands, Sweden, Denmark and Australia.
+Its offerings include term loans, merchant cash advances, revenue-based remittances, rolling financing and flexible funding limits.
+Wayflyer lends mainly to e-commerce, wholesalers, retail, software and services companies.

-As of November 2024, it has offices in Dublin, London, New York and Sydney.
+As of September 2026, it has offices in Dublin, London, New York, Charlotte and Sydney.

 History

-Wayflyer was established by Jack Pierse and Aidan Corbett in 2019 to provide alternative financing to technology companies.
-In May 2021, Wayflyer initially raised $76m in a Series A funding round lead by Left Lane Capital.
-In February 2022, it was announced that Wayflyer had raised $150m in a Series B funding round lead by DST Global.
-At that point Wayflyer was said to have become one of Ireland's few Unicorns.
+Wayflyer was established by Jack Pierse and Aidan Corbett in 2019 to provide alternative financing to e-commerce companies.
+The company was initially incubated within Conjura, a Dublin-based e-commerce analytics company, before becoming a standalone business.
+It made its first cash advance in 2020 and launched in the United States the same year.
+In May 2021, Wayflyer raised $76m in a Series A funding round led by Left Lane Capital.
+In February 2022, it was announced that Wayflyer had raised $150m in a Series B funding round led by DST Global.
+At that point Wayflyer was said to have become one of Ireland's few unicorns.

-In May 2022 Wayflyer, agreed a $300m debt funding round with JP Morgan while later in September 2022, it agreed a $253m debt funding round from Credit Suisse.
+In May 2022 Wayflyer agreed a $300m debt funding round with JP Morgan while later in September 2022, it agreed a $253m debt funding round from Credit Suisse.

 In September 2022, Wayflyer was said to have approximately 1,500 clients globally and had provided over €1 billion of loans since its inception.
-In 2023, the company recorded a €62.5m of revenue up from €36.33m in 2022.
+In 2023, the company introduced a self-serve financing option and recorded €62.5m of revenue, up from €36.33m in 2022.

-In 2024, Wayflyer expanded into financing of wholesalers for the first time and in November 2024 it was announced that it was Ireland's fastest growing tech company.
+In 2024, Wayflyer launched financing for Amazon sellers and wholesalers, and in November 2024 it was named Ireland's fastest growing technology company in Deloitte's annual ranking.

+In 2025, the company broadened its focus from e-commerce to small businesses across other industries. and opened a United States hub in Charlotte, North Carolina.
+In December 2025, Wayflyer reported a €48m loss for the financial year 2024 along with an increase in revenues of 50% to reach €95.2 million.

+In June 2026, Wayflyer acquired Conjura, the AI-driven e-commerce analytics platform.
+In July 2026, Wayflyer agreed a $1.5 billion "forward flow" arrangement with Fortress Investment Group, under which Fortress acquires loans originated by Wayflyer and collects repayments from borrowers, over a three-year period.
+The deal followed a $250 million two-year credit facility with Atlas Partners, a warehouse finance firm majority-owned by funds of Apollo Global Management.
+Wayflyer said the combined facilities gave it capacity to deploy up to $4.5 billion to small businesses over the following two years.